noizedev/noize-privacy/privacy-policy.md

-Thank you for choosing our app.
-Your privacy is important to us.

-1. No Personal Data Collected
-This app does not collect, store, or share any personal information or user data.

-We do not collect:
-- Names, email addresses, or contact info
-- Location data
-- Device identifiers or IP addresses
-- Usage or behavioral data
-- Audio recordings or microphone access

-The app functions entirely offline and does not require user registration or an internet connection to use its core features.

-2. No Third-Party Services
-This app does not use third-party services such as analytics, advertising, or cloud storage providers.
-No data is shared with any third party.

-3. Data Security
+# Privacy Policy

+This Privacy Policy explains how information is handled when you use this app.

+---

+## Information We Collect

+### Analytics

+We use analytics tools to understand how the app is used.
+These tools may collect non-personal information such as:

+* App usage (features used, time spent)
+* Device information (device type, operating system)
+* General location (country or region)
+* App performance data (crashes or errors)

+This information is used only to improve the app and user experience.

+### In-App Purchases

+The app offers optional in-app purchases.

+* Payments are processed by the app store (Google Play)
-Since we do not collect or store any personal information, there is no risk of your data being accessed, leaked, or compromised.
+* We do not collect or store payment or credit card information

-4. Paid App Disclaimer
-This is a one-time purchase app.
-Once downloaded, all features are fully available without the need for additional in-app purchases or subscriptions.
-There are no ads in the app.

-5. Changes to This Policy
-We may update this Privacy Policy if necessary.
-Any changes will be reflected on this page, and the new version will be effective immediately upon publication.
+* We only receive purchase status information to unlock premium features

+---

+## How We Use Information

+Information is used to:

+* Improve app performance and stability
+* Enable purchased features
+* Understand how the app is used

+---

+## Data Sharing

+We do not sell or share your personal data.
+Information may be shared only when required by law or to operate app services (such as analytics or app store purchases).

+---

+## Changes

+This Privacy Policy may be updated from time to time.
+Updates will be reflected in the app or app store listing.

+---

-6. Contact Us
+## Contact

-If you have any questions or concerns about this privacy policy, feel free to contact us at : noize.dev3@gmail.com
+If you have questions about this Privacy Policy, contact us at: : noize.dev3@gmail.com